 If you’re in the mood for something different but delicious for dinner, look no further than these unique Peruvian recipes.

-Peru may be known for its sweeping mountain ranges and diverse cultural traditions, but the country’s food is just as compelling as its history and geography.
+Peru may be known for its sweeping mountain ranges and diverse cultural traditions.
+But the country’s food is just as compelling!

 This is a cuisine of contradictions.
 Salty but sweet, spicy but mild, vegetarian but carnivorous, it’s fusion food at its finest.

-With this list of 20 Peruvian delicacies, you can enjoy the true taste of South America.
+With this list of 20 Peruvian recipes, you can enjoy the true taste of South America.

 This rich stew is a classic dish that, much like Peru’s culture, draws from both European and South American influences.